ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
-**Ethereum Attestation Service (EAS)** is the global base layer for registering and creating [Attestations](/docs/learn/attestations).
+**Ethereum Attestation Service (EAS)** is the global base layer for [Attestations](/docs/learn/attestations).
 EAS is a free open-source, decentralized, composable, permissionless, tokenless, **public good** built on Ethereum.

-Attestations are digital records that verify the authenticity of information, such as a person's identity or credentials.
-EAS allows for interoperability and composability between different attestation protocols and solutions, enabling the attestation layer to grow and change over time.
-Whether you need to prove your identity, credentials, or other information, EAS allows you to do so in a flexible and simple way.
+EAS enables anyone to create and register unique attestation schemas and attest with them.
+These schemas define the structure and rules for creating attestations, allowing for interoperability and composability between different attestation protocols and solutions.

-EAS offers endless possibilities for entrepreneurs and developers to verify and compose attestations in a trustless manner by making it possible for different attestation schemas to work together and be used for a wide range of applications.
-EAS includes a built-in attestation service and a registry of attestation schemas, allowing anyone to create and use attestations for any purpose.
+With EAS, users can easily make and verify attestations for any use case, such as attesting to a person's identity or proving ownership of an asset.
+This flexibility and simplicity make EAS a powerful tool for entrepreneurs and developers to build and use attestations for a wide range of applications.

 ### 🌎 The Global Registry for Attestations
 EAS serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.
 This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and change over time.

 There are several existing tailor-made on-chain solutions for identity, verifications, claims, and cryptographic proofs.
 Each of these innovations are essential building blocks for specific use cases and communities, but each tailor-made protocol increases fragmentation and limits composability.
+EAS brings them together.

 ![EAS Stack](/img/eas-stack-v3.png)

 ### 🔓 Free, open-source and permissionless.
 EAS is an open-source and permissionless platform, meaning anyone can use it and contribute to its development.
 EAS is built by the community and for the community, holding the original promises of blockchain true: